kaievns/the-log/posts/lead/drafts/vision-strategy-plan.md

 - Avoid major expensive air ports
 - Avoid air plane maintenance costs
-- Target the low income demographic
+- Target the low income demographic who won't complain about the service
-- Make experience miserable for people with money

 Apologies for a bit of poignant examples.
 Here is a better one: